LightArrowsEXE/vspreview-plugins/dvdtools/README.md

 - Load ISO files
 - Navigate through titles
+- Navigation through angles
-- View title properties
+- View title metadata
+- View chapter metadata
+- Dump titles to files
+- Dump angles to files
-- Dump audio tracks to WAV/AC3 files
+- Dump all titles/angles to files at once
 - Output video node

 ### Planned

-- Navigation through angles
+- Splitting by chapters
 - Navigation to chapters
-- Output audio nodes
-- Select audio nodes to dump via the audio track list
+- Preview audio nodes
 - Copy button for an IsoFile code snippet for users to put in their scripts
 - Implement some way to open vspreview without having to pre-load a video node
-- Dump audio tracks to DTS files

 ## SAR Helper